PrismarineJS/mineflayer/docs/api.md

 Emitted when it starts or stops raining.
 If you join a server where it is already raining, this event will fire.

+#### "weatherUpdate"

+Emitted when either `bot.thunderState` or `bot.rainState` changes.
+If you join a server where it is already raining, this event will fire.

 #### "time"